Gouache-studio/ToyProject_-/README.md

-# Toy: What am i eating today
+# What am i eating today